 If you have installed Adobe Premiere Pro/Adobe Premiere CC on your computer, you may use Premiere to resize videos.
 But it is not as user-friendly as FonePaw Video Converter Ultimate to original users.
 After all, Adobe Premiere is a professional video editor for the designers.

 Step 1 Click Open to import the video to Adobe Premiere.

 Step 2 Click on and drag the video from the "Project" tab to your Timeline.

 Step 3 Select the video and click Effects > Video Effects > Transform.

 Step 4 Choose and drag the Crop tool onto the video on the Timeline.

-Step 5 Click Effects Controls tab, you can then crop the video by changing the percentage, which represent how much each side of the video is uncropped.
+Step 5 Click Effects Controls tab, you can then crop the video by changing the percentage, which represents how much each side of the video is uncropped.
 The higher the percentage is, the larger part of the selected side is cropped.

 Which video resizer do you like?
 For experienced users, you can use Adobe Premiere.
-But if you are unfamiliar with Premiere and want to resize the videos without complicated software, choose FonePaw Video Converter Ultimate, which is idiot-proof video editor.
+But if you are unfamiliar with Premiere and want to resize the videos without complicated software, choose FonePaw Video Converter Ultimate, which is an idiot-proof video editor.